 - Register it with the application.

-We're likely to need the same logger service everywhere in our application,
+You're likely to need the same logger service everywhere in your application,

-If we forget to register the logger, Angular throws an exception when it first looks for the logger:
+If you forget to register the logger, Angular throws an exception when it first looks for the logger:

-That's Angular telling us that the dependency injector couldn't find the provider for the logger.
+That's Angular telling you that the dependency injector couldn't find the provider for the logger.

 It needed that provider to create a